mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/cv.md

 * Ph.D in Linguistics, University of California, Santa Cruz, 2024 (expected)

-* M.A. in Linguistics, University of North Caroolina at Chapel Hill , 2019
+* M.A. in Linguistics, University of North Carolina at Chapel Hill , 2019
   Thesis: On Subcategorization and PRIORITY: Evidence from Welsh Allomorphy
   Thesis Advisor: Jennifer L. Smith